wavecommander/panblog/md/posts/on-camus-and-the-absurd.md

 In his day, it is safe to say that Camus was correct in his conclusion that he would not be able to transcend the human condition and that he was left to deal with its confines.
 I, on the other hand, see the rapid development of modern technology in my day and think that perhaps I, or some descendants of mine, will have an opportunity never before available to a human.
 An opportunity to shed this evolutionarily developed biological system for something more purpose-built and permissive as well as preserving consciousness well beyond what we consider a normal human lifespan.

-#### What Does This Mean for The Human Condition and The Absurd Man?
+#### What Do These Additional Perspectives Mean for The Human Condition and The Absurd Man?